-Mr. Gary W. O’Brien was named Clerk of the Senate and Clerk of the Parliaments on September 16, 2009.
-The position is a Governor in Council appointment made pursuant to paragraph 130(b) of the Public Service Employment Act.
+Mr. Charles Robert was named Clerk of the Senate and Clerk of the Parliaments in February, 2015.
+The position of Clerk of the Senate is a Governor in Council appointment made pursuant to paragraph 130(b) of the Public Service Employment Act.

 The principal functions of the Clerk of the Senate as Clerk of the Parliaments are:

-(a) to organize and preserve the records of Parliament; and
+(d) to organize and preserve the records of Parliament; and

-(b) to provide access to and copies of those records as required by law or practice.
+(e) to provide access to and copies of those records as required by law or practice.

 Finally, the Clerk of the Senate plays an active role in national and international parliamentary associations.